jython/jython/README.txt

 See ACKNOWLEDGMENTS for details about Jython's copyright, license, contributors, and mailing lists; and NEWS for detailed release notes, including bugs fixed, backwards breaking changes, and new features.

-We sincerely thank all who contribute to Jython, including - but not limited to - bug reports, patches, pull requests, documentation changes, support emails, and fantastic conversation on Freenode at
-#jython.
-Join us there for your questions and answers!
+We sincerely thank all who contributed to this release of Jython, through bug reports, patches, pull requests, documentation changes, email and conversation in all media.